hrstkatomas/we-are-getting-married/README.md

   * Saving a letter, if they wish to write us a message
   * Guests should be able to update their answers later
 * I would like it to have some hidden admin interface to see guest answers
+  * no need to authorize (no sensitive info), just hide it under some URL

 ## What i am NOT going to address
 * it does not have to be localized, czech language it is.